jspark311/CppPotpourri/extras/doc/StopWatch.md

 Timing is started by calling `markStart()`, which is as light-weight as possible.

-Timing is stoped (and processed) by calling `markStop()`.
+Timing is stopped (and processed) by calling `markStop()`.
 All the processing for timing data is then refreshed.

 Many successive calls to `markStart()` will only discard the previous calls.
 Only the most recent `markStart()` is considered, and only once `markStop()` is called.